Steps to Improve Your Conference Calls

 3. Provide accurate dial-in information

 I’d venture a guess that a large percentage of conference calls are delayed because guests are confused about dial-in information.
 Send clear, step-by-step instructions for connecting to the call and include all dial-in numbers.
+Using a calendar integration is a great way to decrease human error.
 Test your conference line yourself before you send out information to make sure your call line will work during your meeting.